 In each case, it will be your responsibility to have the forms completed.
 That may include having others (i.e. doctor or biological parent) fill out parts.
 Then you must follow up to ensure that it is sent to the agency.
 A handy copy machine is very useful.
 I make copies of papers every day.
-I keep a copy of every form filled out and put it the client’s book (a three-ring note book with all papers and information you receive.)
+I keep a copy of every form filled out and put it in the client’s book (a three-ring notebook with all papers and information you receive.)

 Listed below is a sampling of the many forms:

 TIME TABLE: This is for my use only!
 This form has boxes to write in dates when you have done a required task.
 For example, for a fire drill, you would write in the date when it was done.
-This form includes the following: fire drill, test smoke alarms, fire inspection, smoke alarm battery check, dog license renewal, hot water check, well water test, chimney cleaning, dental exam, physical for child, EPSDT, eye exam, medical charts, visitation schedules, doctor appointment, no-corporal-punishment form, respite care and parent physicals.
+This form includes the following: fire drill, test smoke alarms, fire inspection, smoke alarm battery check, dog license renewal, hot water check, well water test, chimney cleaning, dental exam, physical for a child, EPSDT, eye exam, medical charts, visitation schedules, doctor appointment, no-corporal-punishment form, respite care, and parent physicals.

-REIMBURSEMENT CLAIM: This is a form for purchasing clothes and other limited items with funds from SSI, C&Y, or other.
+REIMBURSEMENT CLAIM: This is a form for purchasing clothes and other limited items with funds from SSI, C&Y, or others.
 The amount varies from $0-$100 or more per month.
 The form requires a stapled receipt.
 The funds must be used solely for the client.

 NO CORPORAL PUNISHMENT: This form is like a letter stating that the school is given notice that this foster child is not allowed to be given corporal punishment in the school.
 Believe it or not, in Pennsylvania they can give corporal punishment.